tnmurphy/gofumpt/README.md

-# gofumpt
+# gofumpt (adapted)

-`gofmt`, the way it should be pronounced.
+This is a version of the standard gofumpt package with slightly changed
+behaviour:

+* Don't change var x=y to x:=y
+* In gofumports don't destroy the import ordering into 3 groups that was done previously.

-	GO111MODULE=on go get mvdan.cc/gofumpt
+	GO111MODULE=on go get tnmurphy/gofumpt

 Enforce a stricter format than `gofmt`, while being backwards compatible.
 That is, `gofumpt` is happy with a subset of the formats that `gofmt` is happy with.